Eltayeb-Elgaali/acme-web-design/development-strategy.md

 Styling for the new elements

 ---

 ## 5. User Story: footer

 As a site visitor, I want to know if the website is protected by copy right

-## 5. User Story: footer

-As a site visitor, I want to know if the website is protected by copy write

 ### Branches